When smart homes aren't safe

 If the abuser has used smart home technology to monitor and harass a woman in the home, he will likely use other technology to monitor her outside the home, such as spyware, GPS and other legal and illegal surveillance tools.
 See our spyware video for more information.

-Other tips for managing tech abuse are available on our Family Court and Beyond website.
+Other tips for managing tech abuse are available in our Tech Safety Toolkit.

 Thank you to the funders of this resource